Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Example: If three persons are injured in the same semi accident, and the at-fault driver’s policy limits are $250,000 per person / $500,000 per accident, the most any single person could get under the insurance policy is $250,000, and the most the liability carrier would have to pay out in total is $500,000, even if combined damages were well more than that amount.

 It is very important to explore all potential sources of insurance coverage if you have suffered traumatic or life-altering injuries in an 18-wheeler accident.
-Our Dallas lawyers are adept at verifying whether the semi-tractor-trailer may be covered under separate insurance policies, thus maximizing your potential recovery.
+Our Dallas lawyers are adept at verifying whether the semi-tractor-trailer may be covered under separate insurance policies or an umbrella policy, thus maximizing your potential recovery.

 Does it Matter if the Driver was an Independent Contractor?